 For an animal lover, becoming your own boss and getting to work alongside animals all day might feel like a dream come true!

-If you’re someone who enjoys being active and getting outdoors, dog walking could be you.
+If you’re someone who enjoys being active and getting outdoors, dog walking could be for you.
 The best way to start meeting dog owners and get tails wagging is to sign up to a dog walking website like Tailster.
 They’ll take a small cut of your earnings, but you’ll be covered by their insurance policy, which can offer you peace of mind.

 While you’re still getting to grips with your new skills, it’s a good idea to practise on your own dog or on the dogs of willing friends and family members.
 As your confidence builds, you can ask them to recommend you to other people – and you might also like to advertise your services on social media or on community notice boards.